MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/replatform-aix-workloads-content.md

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

-The product team supports themselves in Azure, and they reduce the time to resolution of reported incident tickets.
-Additionally, the bounce count, or ticket count that's assigned from one group to another, is reduced to zero because one product team supports the entire application stack in Azure.
+The product team supports themselves in Azure, which reduces the resolution time for reported incident tickets.
+Additionally, the bounce count for tickets, or the amount of tickets that are assigned from one group to another, is zero because one product team supports the entire application stack in Azure.

 ## Performance efficiency